verdaccio/verdaccio/wiki/dev/README.md

 ## Firts steps

-As a first glance verdaccio is a single repository, but there are many ways you might contribute and variety of techonologies to practice.
+As a first glance verdaccio is a single repository, but there are many ways you might contribute and variety of technologies to practice.

 ### Finding my spot

+All we have different skills, so, let's see where you might feel comfortable.

 #### I know or I want to learn Node.js